-Since the inception of the mobile telephone age (the first commercial cellphone hit the marketplace in 1983) 40 years ago there have been 5 generations of technological advances (see Table 1) culminating in the last 5th Generation (5G) Mobile networks.
-Each generation has led to consequent increases in exposure to EMR.
-One often trumpeted claim is that the latest 5G networks will in fact be greener and reduce exposure levels.
-However, in discussing the energy implications of 5G rollouts, López-Pérez et al. noted in a recent survey that a 5G network may consume over 140% more energy than an equivalent 4G network.
-Additionally, there is no corroborated evidence that 5G networks will reduce exposures.
-There are number of studies indicating the opposite will be true33-36 Some industry experts report that ambient environmental exposures from near antenna installations from 5G and the densification of new wireless infrastructure can exceed those of current 3 and 4G ing increases.
+Since the inception of the mobile telephone age (the first commercial cellphone hit the marketplace in 198330) 40 years ago there have been 5 generations of technological advances (see Table 1) culminating in the last 5th Generation (5G) Mobile networks.
+Each generation has led to consequent increases in exposure to EMR.31 One often trumpeted claim is that the latthat ambient environmental exposures near antenna installations from 5G and the densification of new wireless infrastructure can exceed those of current 3 and 4G networks up to 46 times.

+est 5G networks will in fact be greener and reduce exposure levels.
+However, in discussing the energy implications of 5G rollouts, López-Pérez et al. noted in a recent survey that a 5G network may consume over 140% more energy than an equivalent 4G network.32 Additionally, there is no corroborated evidence that 5G networks will reduce exposures.
+There are number of studies indicating the opposite will be true^{33-36} Some industry experts report that ambient environmental exposures from near antenna installations from 5G and the densification of new wireless infrastructure can exceed those of current 3 and 4G networks up to 46 times.^{33,37} 5G networks have multiple beam-forming antennas, located about every 100 m.32 The public health and environmental impacts of 5G remain untested.

+Part of the reason for this increase in exposure with 5G is due to the fact that as higher frequencies are used atmospheric absorption and scattering increases.
 Because 5G frequencies operate along the millimeter wavelengths and signals cannot travel as far as previous systems, they are more prone to disruption from objects that interfere, such as walls and other barriers.
 Therefore, to maintain the same signal strength more base stations are required, a process known as "densification."
 Some estimates put the number of additional 5G base stations required for coverage in an urban environment to a 100-fold increase compared to an equivalent 4G network.
 More base stations translate to more radiation.
 Another reason that greater exposures can occur is a